marksweiss/mongoose-flatmatcher/README.md

 mongoose-flatmatcher
 ====================

-An query pre-processing plugin for the Mongoose node.js ORM.
+A query pre-processing plugin for the Mongoose node.js ORM.

 mongoose-flatmatcher allows you fully encapsulate client access to your Mongoose Schemas by freeing them from needing to provide JSON objects with fully qualified MongodDB dot-notation paths and `$in` syntax for nested array document properties.